bmkarpowicz/bmkarpowicz.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a 6th year PhD Candidate in the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institue of Technology and Emory University.
-I am working in the [Systems Neural Engineering Lab](https://snel.gatech.edu/) under Dr. Chethan Pandarinath.
+I am a PhD graduate from the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institue of Technology and Emory University.
+I completed my PhD in the [Systems Neural Engineering Lab](https://snel.gatech.edu/) under Dr. Chethan Pandarinath.
 My work combines principles of machine learning and artificial intelligence with neuroscience.
-My dissertation work has focused on designing approaches that improve the robustness and feasibility of neural interface technologies for everyday use.
+My dissertation work focused on designing approaches that improve the robustness and practicality of neural interface technologies for everyday use.

 I studied bioengineering at the University of Pennsylvania in Philadelphia, PA.
 My undergraduate research focused on understanding auditory processing in nonhuman primates in the [Auditory Research Laboratory](https://auditoryresearchlaboratory.weebly.com/) under Dr. Yale Cohen.
 In my free time, I enjoy baking, crocheting, CrossFit, and spending time with animals.

-Presently, I am seeking full-time opportunities in neurotechnology, computational neuroscience, machine learning, and data science.
+Presently, I am seeking full-time opportunities in neurotechnology, computational neuroscience, wearable devices, machine learning, and data science.
 {style="text-align: justify;"}